d3fc/d3fc/site/src/introduction/building-a-chart.md

 I'll forgive you if you are not too impressed with the above example.
 So far you've got a bar series, but no axes or labels, yet the example involves quite a bit of code.

 The reason for this is that the bar series component is relatively low-level component, it renders a series and nothing more.
-(It's actually not the lowest level of component, the bar series uses the d3fc bar SVG component).
+(It's actually not the lowest level of component, the bar series uses the {{{ hyperlink 'shape-api.html' title='bar shape component' }}} as part of its own implementation).
 In order to quickly assemble a chart you need to make use of a more high-level component ... a chart.

 ## Cartesian chart

-The cartesian chart component does a number of things, it measures its container in order to fill it, setting a suitable range on the scales that you supply (it's still your job to set the domain on each).
+The {{{ hyperlink 'chart-api.html' title='cartesian chart component' }}} does a number of things, it constructs a suitable layout (composed of div, {{{ hyperlink 'element-api.html' title='d3fc-group and d3fc-svg' }}} elements), setting a suitable range on the scales that you supply (it's still your job to set the domain on each).
 The chart renders a pair of axes and, optionally, other cosmetic features such as chart and axis labels.

 You can render a series within the chart by setting it as the `plotArea`.
 The chart sets the x and y scales on the component you supply.